 Cafcass data also suggests that a lower proportion of children involved in public and private law have social, emotional and mental health problems, and speech, language and communication needs compared to children in the general population.
 This is likely to be the result of under recording rather than a real difference in incidence.
-DfE data indicates a higher prevalence of mental health and educational needs among looked after children (DfE 2020b).
+DfE data indicates a higher prevalence of mental health and educational needs among looked after children (see 'Children following contact with the family justice system').